 - HARM TO OTHERS: Behavior that has caused harm or places others in reasonable fear of sustaining harm.
 Can be written, verbal or actual assaultive acts.

 - PROPERTY DAMAGE: Behavior that has caused substantial loss or damage to the property of others.

 - GRAVELY DISABLED: Behavior that results in the individual being in danger of serious physical harm resulting from the failure to provide for his/her needs of health and safety or, the individual has shown a deterioration in routine functioning which is evidenced by a repeated and escalating loss over his/her actions and is not receiving necessary care for health and safety needs.

-NO. Only Designated Mental Health Professionals (DMHPs) can initiate the process for adults.
-In King County, the DMHPs have the responsibility for detention of individuals who fall within the purview of the Involuntary Treatment Law (RCW 71.05).
+Only Designated Crisis Responder (DCRs) can initiate the process.
+In King County, the DCRs have the responsibility for detention of individuals who fall within the purview of the Involuntary Treatment Law (RCW 71.05 and RCW 71.34).

-The initial detention period is for 72 hours.
-During this period the person's mental disorder is further assessed, he/she is provided with treatment (primarily medication and counseling), and a decision is made whether the person needs further treatment.
+The initial detention period is for 72 hours of observation and treatment.
+During this period a decision is made whether the person needs further inpatient treatment.

-If the person would benefit from further treatment and still meets legal criteria, a court hearing is held at the end of the 72 hours to hear testimony from the relevant witnesses regarding the person's need for additional treatment.
-If the court finds that the patient is committable under the law, he/she may be held for an additional 14 days (or 90 days of outpatient treatment for adults).
+If the person still meets legal criteria after this initial observation period, a court hearing is held at the end of the 72 hours to hear testimony from the relevant witnesses regarding the person's need for additional involuntary treatment.
+If the court finds that the patient is committable under the law, they may be held for an additional 14 days (or 90 days of outpatient treatment).